 Saute the veggies in olive oil with ginger, garlic and green chili (if using) paste for just a few minutes so that they retain their crunch.
 I love this pan and would highly recommend it for this recipe and other similar recipes.

 The sauce is the flavor carrier.
 I started by making a whole wheat flour roux and then proceeded to make a sauce with milk.
 A loose take on bechamel and then spiced it up with warm Indian spices to develop an almost Tandoori flavor.
 See the list of spices in the recipe below.
 Every spice plays a role so I would recommend including them all.
-If you have store bought tandoori masala you can use about 2 tbsp of that along with garam masala, kasoori methi and salt and pepper in place of all other spice powders.
+If you have store bought tandoori masala you can use about 2 tablespoon of that along with garam masala, kasoori methi and salt and pepper in place of all other spice powders.

 You have to try pairing these Vegetables in a Spiced Cream Sauce recipe with these Spinach Rice.
 I mean this is a match made in heaven.
 I wish I would have made both the recipes at the same time to take a picture of the plate together.
 But can you imagine?
 These crunchy, multi-colored vegetables in a spice-hued creamy sauce and served with nutrition packed, deep green Spinach rice.
 Gorgeous and yummy!!
 You can of course, rock this recipe by serving it plain rice, naan or roti.
 These breakfast potatoes and this hearty salad will be great accompaniments as well.